Connect your account, then chat with AI to run tools.

 Confirm what this Gusto connection can do

-Call Gusto token info and summarize the granted scopes, resource type, and resource id in one short paragraph.
+Summarize what this Gusto connection is allowed to access — scopes, resource type, and company id — in one short paragraph.

 Opens MCPBundles Studio with this server selected.
 After sign-in, chat and run tools from the same thread.